Browsing Tag

 The Arabic broken plural has the effect that scholars still debate how to properly classify the several branches of Semitic languages.

-9273 roots: 20 questions for the grammarian Antoine Robert el-Dahdah (الدحداح) who put Arabic grammar in charts and tables.
+Episode #1 of the interview series 9273 Roots: 20 questions for the grammarian Antoine Robert el-Dahdah (الدحداح), who put Arabic grammar into charts and tables.

-The plural of Mustafa in Arabic is difficult - because there is a weak letter involved.
-How do you form masculine human plurals with a possessive pronoun?
+The plural of the name Mustafa in Arabic is difficult because there is a weak letter involved.
+It becomes even more difficult when we add "my".
+A grammatical analysis of how to add a possessive pronoun to masculine plurals.

 In Arabic, there is the grammatical subject and the "logical subject" which is used with quantifiers.
 You need to decide which one you use for the verb.